synologistical/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Enrolment.md

 Delete navigation property steps for roleManagement

 ### [Remove-MgRoleManagementDirectoryRoleAssignmentAppScope](Remove-MgRoleManagementDirectoryRoleAssignmentAppScope.md)
-Details of the app specific scope when the assignment scope is app specific.
+Read-only property with details of the app specific scope when the assignment scope is app specific.
 Containment entity.
+Supports $expand.

 ### [Remove-MgRoleManagementDirectoryRoleAssignmentDirectoryScopeByRef](Remove-MgRoleManagementDirectoryRoleAssignmentDirectoryScopeByRef.md)
 The directory object that is the scope of the assignment.
-Provided so that callers can get the directory object using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.

 ### [Remove-MgRoleManagementDirectoryRoleAssignmentPrincipalByRef](Remove-MgRoleManagementDirectoryRoleAssignmentPrincipalByRef.md)
-The assigned principal.
+Referencing the assigned principal.
-Provided so that callers can get the principal using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.

 ### [Remove-MgRoleManagementDirectoryRoleAssignmentRoleDefinitionByRef](Remove-MgRoleManagementDirectoryRoleAssignmentRoleDefinitionByRef.md)
 The roleDefinition the assignment is for.
-Provided so that callers can get the role definition using $expand at the same time as getting the role assignment. roleDefinition.id will be auto expanded.
 Supports $expand.
+roleDefinition.Id will be auto expanded.

 ### [Remove-MgRoleManagementDirectoryRoleAssignmentSchedule](Remove-MgRoleManagementDirectoryRoleAssignmentSchedule.md)
 Delete navigation property roleAssignmentSchedules for roleManagement